 People have produced frankincense and myrrh for some 5,000 years.
 For much of this time, these aromatic resins were the region's most important commodity, with a trade network that reached across Africa, Asia and Europe.

-Frankincense and myrrh were desired for personal, religious and medicinal use.
 In a time before daily bathing, people would use the smoke from the resins to make themselves smell better.
-Egyptian women utilized the ash of burned frankincense resin for personal use as well, mixing it into their eye shadow.
+Egyptian women utilized the ash of burned frankincense resin as makeup, mixing it into their eye shadow.

-Frankincense and myrrh were also widely used in religious ceremonies and burials.
-According to the Greek writer, Herodotus, the Egyptians used both frankincense and myrrh in the preparation of animal sacrifices and human mummies.
-Hebrews and Christians incorporated them into their ceremonies in the third century B.C.E. and fourth century C.E., respectively.
+Ancient religious ceremonies and burials often incorporated frankincense and myrrh.
+According to the Greek writer Herodotus, the Egyptians used frankincense and myrrh to prepare animal sacrifices and human mummies.
+Hebrews and Christians incorporated the resins into their ceremonies in the third century B.C.E. and fourth century C.E., respectively.

-Frankincense and myrrh were also used as medicine.
-In the Papyrus Ebers of 1500 B.C.E., priests recommended both resins for treating wounds.
-Other ailments they were once reported to cure include hemlock poisoning, leprosy, worms, snakebites, diarrhea, plague, scurvy and even baldness.
+For thousands of years, people used frankincense and myrrh as medicine.
+In the Ebers papyrus of 1500 B.C.E., priests recommended both resins for treating wounds.
+Other ailments frankincense and myrrh reportedly cured include hemlock poisoning, leprosy, worms, snakebites, diarrhea, plague, scurvy and even baldness.

-So scholars think that frankincense was presented to the baby Jesus to symbolize his later role as a high priest for believers while myrrh symbolized his eventual death and burial.
+Frankincense, often burned, symbolized prayer rising to the heavens like smoke, while myrrh, often used in embalming, symbolized death.
+Scholars think that frankincense was presented to baby Jesus to represent his later role as a high priest for believers, while myrrh symbolized his eventual death and burial.

 Frankincense and Myrrh Today

-Frankincense and myrrh may not be as popular as they once were, but they're still used today in some ways that you might not expect.
+Frankincense and myrrh may not be as popular as they once were, but they're still used today in ways you might not expect.
 Their essential oils are used in modern perfumes and cosmetics, continuing a tradition that has lasted thousands of years.
-You can also buy frankincense essential oil on its own (the same goes for myrrh essential oil, of course) or resins that can be burned.
+You can also buy frankincense essential oil on its own (the same goes for myrrh essential oil) or resins to burn.

 A 2016 study found frankincense was a good anti-inflammatory (which can help with pain relief), and a 2019 study suggests that frankincense and myrrh essential oils may have analgesic effects.
 The researchers of the latter study determined that when the two are combined, they have amazing anti-inflammatory and anti-cancer pharmacological effects, though they acknowledged more studies are needed to verify the synergistic efficacy.